genner-lab/Molecular-Lab-Protocols/tilapia-qpcr-assays.md

 ### Setting the samples and targets

-1. On the Samples + Targets page (see Figure 2), add names of the samples and amplification standards used in the experiment.
+1. On the Samples + Targets tab, add names of the samples and amplification standards used in the experiment.
 2. Here, the standards are named with the number of copies, in thousands, from 100,000 (100k) to 100 copies (0.1k).
 3. Our unknown field sample is simply called "Sample" in this example.

-#### Figure 2.
-Samples
 <img src="assets/samples.png" width="700">

 4. Next add the target.
 This is the name of the species detection assay that we are using.